TylerMG26/tyler_garrett.github.io/_pages/about.md

 ### JointAR
 ![JointAR HUT](/images/JointAR_hut.jpg){:.align-right width="250px"}

+Served as a fault-tolerant computing researcher, avionics lead, and software engineer for the Joint Augumented Reality Visual Informatics System (Joint AR).

+Joint AR explores how a near-eye augmented reality display might be fielded as a centralized information display upon which crew can make mission decisions while performing extravehicular activity (EVA).

+Researched methods for handling soft-errors for graphics processing.

+Implemented an advanced gesture-based control scheme for the next generation spacesuits (xEMU) Heads-In Display leveraging computer vision and machine learning techniques in a resource-constrained embedded system.

 Publication:
 [Trades, Architecture, and Design of the Joint Augmented Reality Visual Informatics System (Joint AR) Product](https://ntrs.nasa.gov/citations/20230010234)